OttoMeister/Win-KVM-Qemu-Linux/README.md

   -device virtio-tablet,wheel-axis=true \
   -net none
 ```
-Press Enter at Boot, no Key, Win10ProN, Custom: Install Windows only, load Driver E:\viostor\w10\amd64, unhide, no internet, user boss, pwd boss, no Spy, no Cortana.<br>
+Press Enter at Boot, no Key, Win10ProN, Custom: Install Windows only, load Driver E:\viostor\w10\amd64, unhide, no internet, user user, pwd user, no Spy, no Cortana.<br>
 After installation install all Win Guest Tools and Drivers: E:\virtio-win-guest-tools.exe
 #### shutdown and reboot using this command:
 ```bash